bitterjug/devjournal/devjournal.markdown

  * Use a backbone router -- to trigger different entry point functions .

- * Create overview and results v-pages in separate folder pages/result.js
+ * Create overview and results v-pages in sndeparate folder pages/result.js

     create the right result from the results collection